Connect (2022 film): Production

-Development

 In a conversation with Silverscreen India, Ashwin Saravanan stated that: "I was feeling stressed and anxious; the times were very uncertain.
 There was hopelessness and uncertainty about whether we would ever recover from it.
 I wanted to portray those emotions in a film and I realised the only genre that would work for my purpose was horror.
 Anxiety, dread, sense of hopelessness and fear – the horror genre lends itself to these emotions beautifully.
 We chose the title Connect because, during the lockdown, all of us found it hard to connect with those around us.
 I want to capture that in the film.
 What happens when we are unable to connect, is one of layers that we have explored."
 The story is written by Ashwin in association with his wife Kaavya Ramkumar, marking their second collaboration after Game Over.

-Filming

-The filming began in October 2021 and schedules were canned continuously in Chennai, Tamil Nadu.
-The makers unveiled the first look poster of the film on Nayanthara’s birthday, November 18, 2021.
-The principal photography has been completed in mid 2022.
+Filming began in October 2021 and schedules were canned continuously in Chennai, Tamil Nadu.
+The makers unveiled the first look poster of the film on Nayanthara's birthday, 18 November 2021.
+Filming was completed by late 2022.

 Release

-Theatrical

-The makers announced the release date of the film as December 22, 2022 with a jump-scary teaser and also the film will not have an intermission.
-However, after theatre owners in Tamil Nadu refused to screen films without intermissions, citing potential loss of revenue, the makers of Connect agreed to give theatres an option to induce intermissions.
-The trailer of the film was released on 9 December 2022.
-Ahimsa Entertainment released the film overseas in the UK and Europe.
+The makers announced the release date of the film as 22 December 2022 with a jump-scary teaser and also the film will not have an intermission.
+However, after theatre owners in Tamil Nadu refused to screen films without intermissions, fearing potential revenue losses, the makers of Connect agreed to give theatres an option to induce intermissions.
+Ahimsa Entertainment released the film in the UK and Europe.

-Home media

-The post-theatrical streaming rights of the film has been sold to Netflix.

-Reception

-The film received mixed reviews from critics.